All Products

 {"_id":{$gt:"user100844658590795****",$lte:"user101674868045948****"}}

-Filter data by user ID.
+Filters data by user ID.
 In this example, $gt indicates greater than, and $lte indicates less than or equal to.
-SQL conditions supported by MongoDB databases are different from standard SQL WHERE statements.
+The statements supported for MongoDB filter conditions are different from standard SQL WHERE statements.
 For more information, see Query and Projection Operators and SQL to MongoDB Mapping Chart.

 Note

-• In the Filter Conditions field, the following operators are supported in the SQL conditions: =, !=, <, >, and in.
+• The Filter Conditions field supports the following operators: =, !=, <, >, and in.

-• If you have questions when filling in filter conditions, you can first check the FAQ.
+• If you have questions when you enter filter conditions, you can check the FAQ.

 Filter type